Stages of Burnout

 Apathy will kill any relationship or any leader.
 It happens in many marriages.
 It happens at work.
 It happens in the church.
 It is focusing on the wrong things and the wrong people.

 All these stages are usually the result of an improper focus upon self and not on the Lord who is the one who ultimately empowers us and assists us in thinking clearly.
 With that said, however, there are legitimate times when we should step down from various ministries.
 We cannot be objective and clear-thinking unless we step down.

 It took me four years to get mentally and emotionally healthy again.
-I left full-time ministry in early 2004 and returned to it in late 2008.
+I left full-time ministry in early 2004 and returned to part time preaching in 2005.
+I returned to to full time ministry in late 2008 and it was not to preaching.
 My relationship with the Lord returned and my enthusiasm returned (notice the co-relation).
-My renewal period is still on-going, and my struggle with anger, resentment and bitterness is minute.
 When I finally turned the whole thing over to the Lord and stopped living in the past, my healing began.

 HOW DO WE PREVENT BURNOUT?

 How do we prevent it?
 It is not enough to be involved in ministry where you are properly fitted.
 Your spiritual gifts, your life experiences and your passions are not enough to prevent you from burning out.

 Let me suggest the following to prevent burnout: